audioburst-labs/AudioburstMobileLibrary/README.md

 ```

 ## Get advertisement url
-You can also play advertisements.
-To do so, you need to check if specific `Burst` has ad by calling `Burst.isAdAvailable`.
-If it's available then just before playing this `Burst` content you need to get `adUrl` which let you play `Burst` with ad.
+You can also play advertisements in between playlist items (bursts).
+To do so, check if a specific `Burst` has an ad by calling `Burst.isAdAvailable`.
+If an ad is available then before playing the `Burst` content call `getAdUrl` which allows a Burst to be played with an ad.
 ```kotlin
 audioburstLibrary.getAdUrl(burst)
     .onData { adUrl ->